 The means test for a student grant is generally based on your family's income for the previous full tax year.
-For the academic year 2013/2014, the previous full tax year was 2012.
+For the academic year 2015/2016, the previous full tax year was 2014.
 However, if you or your family have had a change of circumstances in the current tax year, your changed circumstances may be taken into account.

-Some social welfare payments are excluded from 'reckonable income' for the purposes of student grants.
-Examples are Child Benefit and Family Income Supplement - the other payments are listed on studentfinance.ie.
+Some social welfare payments are excluded from "reckonable income" for the purposes of student grants.
+Examples are Child Benefit and Family Income Supplement - other payments that are exempt are listed on susi.ie.

 Most students will be regarded as dependent for the purposes of the means test.
-However, if you are aged over 23, you will be regarded as an independent student, unless you were ordinarily resident with your parents or guardians from 1 October of the year preceeding the year of entry to the course.
+However, if you are aged over 23, you will be regarded as an independent student, unless you were ordinarily resident with your parents or guardians from 1 October of the year preceding the year of entry to the course.
 (For simplicity, we refer to "parents" rather than "parents or guardians" from here on.)

 The income (if any) of a dependent student is assessed together with the income of their parents.
-An allowance is made for your earnings outside of term-time - up to $\in$ 3,809 currently.
+An allowance is made for your earnings outside of term-time - up to €3,809 currently.

 If you are an independent student, you are assessed on your own income (and that of your spouse, civil partner or cohabitant, if applicable).
 You can reclassify from a dependent student to an independent student if:

-- · You progress from further education to higher education or - · You have a three-year break in your studies or - You are returning as a second chance student after a five-year break in your studies
+- You progress from further education to higher education or - You have a three-year break in your studies or - You are returning as a second chance student after a fiveyear break in your studies